markplagge/NeMo_Presentations/rvp/slides_outline.md

 - Great data analysis capability
 Note:
 I'm not going to go into too much detail here as Noah discussed this in more detail last meeting.
+Neuromorphic hardware allows for specialized data classification and analysis.

 ## Neuromorphic Hardware
 ### Low Power